White House pulls nominee for Interior’s No. 2 post after opposition from centrists

 Asked about Beaudreau’s possible nomination, a White House official said, “I don’t have any additional personnel announcements at the moment, but we are eager to announce additional appointments within the Department of Interior and look forward to doing so in the weeks ahead.”

 Even without a confirmed No. 2, however, Interior is advancing Biden’s goals to curb greenhouse gas emissions and scrutinize any new development on public lands and waters.
-On Friday, according to a memo obtained by The Washington Post, the department extended a secretarial order that requires officials to clear any new drilling permits, lease sales and land management plans with a top Biden political appointee.
+On Friday, according to a memo obtained by The Washington Post, the department extended a secretarial order that requires officials to clear any new major decisions, such as lease sales and land management plans with the Office of the Assistant Secretary of Land and Mineral Management.

 Asked about the matter, an Interior official said the policy was consistent with how past administrations have handled similar issues.